rschm007/Portfolio_Page/README.md

 Installation
 -----------------------------

 To install this application you will need a text editor like Visual Studio Code.
 There are several NPM packages which need to install with "npm install" in your CLI.
-These include barba, express, gsap, path, and tailwindcss, and pug.
+These include barba, express, gsap, path, tailwindcss, and pug.
 You will also need to install or configure the Tailwindcss framework (https://tailwindcss.com/), PUG HTML compiler (https://pugjs.org/api/getting-started.html), and Sass CSS compiler (https://sass-lang.com/).

 Features